How Much Water Do You Use?

 - Turn off the faucet while you shave, brush your teeth or hand-wash dishes.

 - Reduce your lawn size, which will reduce the amount of water used for maintenance.

 - Only water your lawn when absolutely necessary.
-Lawns need only one inch or water per week from all sources.
-If there is an inch of rain during the week, you don’t need to water.
+Lawns need only one inch of water per week from all sources.
+If there is an inch of rain during the week, you don't need to water.

 - Mulch around trees and shrubs and in your garden beds.

 - Use native plants or those that use less water.
 Check with a local nursery for your best choices.

 - Use an inexpensive rain gauge to measure how much rain or irrigation your yard has received.

 - Adjust your sprinkler to only reach your lawn and plants - not the sidewalk, house or street.
 Don't water on windy days to reduce the amount of water lost to evaporation.
 Water slowly and deeply to allow the water to be absorbed.